Is it safe to travel to Cyprus? Foreign Office advice issued over regional conflicts

 What is happening at the island’s airports?

-At Larnaca airport, the main hub for Cyprus, flights are operating as normal – except for cancellations on flights to and from Tel Aviv and Haifa in Israel.
+At Larnaca airport, the main hub for Cyprus, flights have been operating as normal over the past few days – except for cancellations on flights to and from Tel Aviv and Haifa in Israel.
 Links to the Lebanese capital, Beirut, are operating normally.

 Paphos, in the west of the island, is operating normally – with the exception of links to Tel Aviv and the Ryanair flight to Amman in Jordan.